Here’s a thought to consider:

 C) Great Fire of London

-Answer: C) Great Fire of London🧠 Quick fact:
+D) Plague outbreakAnswer: C) Great Fire of London🧠 Quick fact:

-It destroyed large parts of the city.
+It destroyed large parts of the city.📖 Why it matters:

-Question 5 – TransportationWhat is the nickname of London’s subway system?
+It led to major rebuilding and modernization of London.❓ Question 5 – TransportationWhat is the nickname of London’s subway system?

 A) Metro